Technical & Professional Audiences

 Most construction projects that will disturb more than one (1) acre of land in South Carolina require stormwater permit coverage.

 - Before beginning your construction project, ask yourself a few questions:

 - Does your construction project disturb more than 1 acre of land?
 This disturbance includes removing the vegetative cover, clearing, grading, excavation and stockpiling of fill material.

 - Is your construction project less than 1 acre, but part of a plan or development that will eventually disturb more than 1 acre?
 Common examples of this situation include single family homes that may have a small footprint but are part of a new neighborhood development.

 - If you live in a coastal county, is your construction project within a 1/2-mile of a creek, river or lake?
-This is an important consideration and may require the use of a US Geological Survey Quadrangle map.

 - Are there other construction-related stormwater permits required from the county or municipality?
-Some local governments have additional requirements so it's very important to check.
+Some local governments have additional requirements so it's important to check.

 If the answer is YES to any of these questions, you need to acquire a stormwater permit!